Least trimmed squares regression with missing values and cellwise outliers: Methodology

 We now contaminate the dataset $\bZ$.
 Replacing at most $m$ cells in each column of $\bZ$ by arbitrary values yields a contaminated matrix denoted as $\bZ^\m$.
 We define the {\it cellwise finite-sample breakdown value} of the regression estimator $\bhgamma$ at the dataset $\bZ$ as

-That is, it is the smallest fraction $m/n$ that can move the vector of regression coefficients $\bhgamma$ arbitrarily far away.
+That is, it is the smallest fraction $m/n$ that can move the vector of regression coefficients $\bhgamma(\bZ^\m)$ arbitrarily far away.

 The {\it casewise} breakdown value is defined similarly, but instead of replacing at most $m$ cells in each column, it replaces at most $m$ entire rows of $\bZ$.
-Casewise breakdown values of regression methods have been studied extensively in the past, see e.g. the book by \cite{RL1987}.
+Casewise breakdown values of regression methods have been studied extensively in the past, see e.g. \cite{RL1987}.
+As in the casewise setting, we need to make a geometric assumption on the data in order to formally prove the breakdown value.
+We say that $\bX$ is in general position iff no more than $\p(\p-1)$ of the $\bx_k - \bx_i$ belong to the same affine hyperplane in $\mathbb{R}^\p$\,.
+This also implies that no more than $\p$ points $\bx_i$ belong to the same hyperplane.
+When the data are generated by a continuous distribution, it is in general position with probability 1.
+When the data is not quite in general position that doesn't mean that cellLTS cannot be used, it only means that the breakdown value stated below is no longer guaranteed.